Knowledge hub

 A systematic investment approach is critical: In the words of the late Charlie Munger, ‘you don’t need a stratospheric IQ to make investment decisions, you just need a process that works.’
 Our thinking has evolved to reflect this mantra.

-In an early experience, we invested with an active fund manager who had a glowing reputation for being able to outwit the market.
+Early on, we invested with a highly regarded active fund manager known for outsmarting the market.
 You can imagine our disappointment when after 12 months the key manager left causing us to rethink our recommendations.

 From that point onwards, we decided to never recommend an approach that relied on the skill of any one person.
-Further, we’ve developed rules around portfolio construction so that no matter which adviser you see, you get the same investment experience.
+We’ve set clear portfolio rules so every client gets the same investment experience, regardless of their adviser.
 It’s robust, reliable and repeatable.

 Your goals are the most important benchmark: You cannot truly build an appropriate portfolio for someone if you don’t first know what it is for.
-The investment approach for someone who’s saved cash for a home deposit is very different to a 30-year-old investing for retirement.
+The right investment approach depends on your goal.
+Saving for a home deposit is very different from investing for retirement at age 30.

-Not many people stop spending when the ASX is down 10%, so building a portfolio that is robust in market volatility is just as important as capturing the upside in the good times.
+Most people don’t stop spending when the ASX drops 10%.
+That’s why building a portfolio that can handle market volatility is just as important as capturing gains during strong markets.

 Managing your emotions and staying the course is the real price of equity market returns: when looking at equity markets over the last 25 years, they go up by more than they go down, and more than a test of intelligence they are a test of patience.
 The chart below shows that the US equity market has generated a positive return 93% of the time in any given five-year period since 1950.
 Over ten years markets have gone up 97% of the time, and there is no fifteen-year period where the US equity market has gone backwards.